tyleransom/NC-Budget-Tax/README.md

 ## Inputs
 * downloader.bat, which contains links to all PDFs used (update it if the links have been changed)
-* generator.R, which is the R code used to extract the data from the PDFs and create a long panel for Tableau analysis
+* generator_new.R, which is the R code used to extract the data from the PDFs and create a long panel for Tableau analysis
 * additonal.R, which takes all of the annual budget files and concatenates them (method: outer merge-like) or combines original budgets with revised

 ## Outputs
-### From generator.R
+### From generator_new.R
 * Panel.zip, which is a compressed version of the entire budget 1999-2015 in CSV format (long panel with original budget values for odd years and revised values for even years (easily changeable: look at two random budgets - even and odd - and tweak columns for lines 912-1076 accordingly))
 * Panel.Rda, which is the same data in R data format
 * Panel.zip can be decompressed and read into a Tableau workbook which contains further analysis of the budget
-* generator.RData is a copy of the workspace as of the end of generator.R.
+* generator.RData is a copy of the workspace as of the end of generator_new.R.
 Load this into R if you would like to create alternate data structures (see additional.R below).

 ### From additional.R (these are stored in `R` environment):
 * outer merged wide panels that can be used to track the codes that have undergone some changes over time (Map_finale1-6)